 My observation is the most successful artists use a mix of their creativity with a dash of inspiration from what’s going on around them.
 Art has always been made this way.
 I’m sure cave dwellers borrowed ideas from each other.

 Artists seek stimulus from fellow artists and the world around them.
 If they didn’t, we would have never had movements such as Impressionism, Cubism, Art Deco, and so forth.

 Bob Dylan spawned enormous influence over popular music in his day.
 He, in turn, found the music of artists as varied as Little Richard, Woody Guthrie, and Robert Johnson.
 The music of Brian Wilson of The Beach Boys spurred The Beatles to pay attention and respond.
 When it comes to art and creativity, nothing is made in a vacuum.

-You’re looking for a fine balance between completely original ideas and those formed from outside influences.
-Picasso’s interests in African masks still ripples through the art world a century later.
+You’re looking for a fine balance between entirely original ideas and those formed from outside influences.
+Picasso’s interests in African masksstill ripples through the art world a century later.
 Without that influence, the magnificent untitled sculpture he gifted the city of Chicago would have never been.

-If you make a body of work that is recognizable as coming from the same hand, and it also has appeal to buyers, you are on the track to great success.
+If you make a body of work that is recognizable as coming from the same hand, and it appeals to buyers, you are on track to great success.
 What’s left at that point are two things:

-At the end of the day, knowing what kind of art sells best is helpful, but not that important.
-Getting to know who are your prospects and what they like is much more important.
+Finally, realizing what kind of art sells best is helpful, but not that important.
+Getting to know who are your prospects and what they like is much more critical.
 Selling art, especially direct to buyers, is an intimate thing.
 Your art is personal… to you and your buyers.

 You don’t need mass appeal.
 You need genuine enthusiasm for what you are making from a relatively small number of people to build a successful career.
 For these reasons, I say paying more attention to what your buyers are showing interest in is far more significant and profitable than worrying about or wondering what is selling best on a macro scale.